 those dark, unreachable years.

-Arthur’s ‘paradox’ is foundational to the White Book: fluid and elusive – his story endlessly refracted by the stories of others – he also simultaneously functions as a ‘vessel’ for personal and cultural reawakening and reflection.
+Arthur’s ‘paradox’ is foundational to Regeneration’s White Book: fluid and elusive – his story endlessly refracted by the stories of others – he also simultaneously functions as a ‘vessel’ for personal and cultural reawakening and reflection.
 As Jordan reveals in the Preface to the White Book, ‘I wish to explore how [the] [. . .] fundamentally distant world of Arthur relates to the one we live in, and how the links between the inevitable demise of Arthur and our own farewells to whatever parts of our lives we are forced to leave in the past may be re-

 was my king: